MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-failover-cluster.md

 ---
 # Create a failover cluster

->Applies to: Windows Server 2012 R2, Windows Server 2012, and Windows Server 2016.
+>Applies to: Windows Server 2012 R2, Windows Server 2012, Windows Server 2016

 This topic shows how to create a failover cluster by using either the Failover Cluster Manager snap-in or Windows PowerShell.
 The topic covers a typical deployment, where computer objects for the cluster and its associated clustered roles are created in Active Directory Domain Services (AD DS).